-The members of the Corporation, who act as trustees for the charitable activities of the College, are required to present audited financial statements for each financial year.
+The members of the Corporation, as charity trustees, are required to present audited financial statements for each financial year.

-Within the terms and conditions of the College's Funding Agreements with the ESFA, the Corporation, through its Accounting Officer, is required to prepare financial statements for each financial year in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education and with the College Accounts Direction 2018 to 2019 issued by the ESFA, and which give a true and fair view of the state of affairs of the College and the result for that year.
+Within the terms and conditions of the corporation's grant funding agreements and contracts with the ESFA, the corporation, through its Accounting Officer, is required to prepare financial statements and an operating and financial review for each financial year in accordance with the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's college accounts direction and the UK's Generally Accepted Accounting Practice, and which give a true and fair view of the state of affairs of the corporation and its surplus/defecit of income over expenditure for that period.

-In preparing the financial statements, the Corporation is required to:
+In preparing the financial statements, the corporation is required to:

-- Select suitable accounting policies and apply them consistently - Make judgements and estimates that are reasonable and prudent - State whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - Prepare financial statements on the going concern basis, unless it is inappropriate to assume that the College will continue in operation
+- Select suitable accounting policies and apply them consistently - Make judgements and estimates that are reasonable and prudent - State whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - Assess whether the corporation is a going concern, noting the key supporting assumptions qualifications or mitigating actions as appropriate - Prepare financial statements on the going concern basis, unless it is inappropriate to assume that the college will continue in operation

-The Corporation is also required to prepare an Operating and Financial Review which describes what it is trying to do and how it is going about it, including the legal and administrative status of the College.
+The corporation is also required to prepare a Members' Report which describes what it is trying to do and how it is going about it, including the legal and administrative status of the corporation.

-The Corporation is responsible for keeping proper accounting records which disclose with reasonable accuracy, at any time, the financial position of the College, and which enable it to ensure that the financial statements are prepared in accordance with the Charities Act 2011 and other relevant accounting standards.
-It is responsible for taking steps that are reasonably open to it in order to safeguard the assets of the College and to prevent and detect fraud and other irregularities.
+The corporation is responsible for keeping proper accounting records which disclose, with reasonable accuracy at any time, the financial position of the college, and which enable it to ensure that the financial statements are prepared in accordance with relevant legislation including the Further and Higher Education Act 1992 and Charities Act 2011, and relevant accounting standards.
+It is responsible for taking steps that are reasonably open to it to safeguard the assets and to prevent and detect fraud and other irregularities.

-The maintenance and integrity of the College website is the responsibility of the Corporation of the College; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
+The corporation is responsible for the maintenance and integrity of its website; the work carried out by auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Members of the Corporation are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition they are responsible for ensuring that funds from the Education and Skills Funding Agency are used only in accordance with the Financial Memorandum of the Education and Skills Funding Agency and any other conditions that may be prescribed from time to time.
+In addition they are responsible for ensuring that funds from the ESFA and any other public funds are used only in accordance with the ESFA's grant funding agreements and contracts and any other conditions that may be prescribed from time to time by the ESFA or any other public funder.